Dorothy Eleanor Dolling: Early life

 Dolling was born in Woodhaugh in New Zealand and was the only daughter, and youngest child, of Edgar Scott Clarke and his wife Alice Jane née Barber.
 The couple had both immigrated from Yorkshire in England.
 Dolling attended Otago Girls' High School, where she received a scholarship, and went on to study at the University of Otago where she received a bachelor and then masters of science in 1918 and 1919 respectively.

 After completing her studies Dolling spent a year, from 1920 to 1921, teaching mathematics and physics at the University of Leeds before returning to New Zealand where she studied advanced mathematics and later migrated to Australia where she settled in Adelaide.

 On 13 February 1923 Dolling married Charles Edward Dolling, a medical practitioner in Adelaide.
 They had two children together; he died in 1936.

 Work as a journalist

-After the death of her husband, and starting from 1936, Dolling was worked as a journalist and editor for The Advertiser (Adelaide) where she edited the women's pages and the rural weekly under the pseudonym 'Marian March'.
+After the death of her husband, and starting from 1936, Dolling was worked as a journalist and editor for The Advertiser where she edited the women's pages and the rural weekly under the pseudonym 'Marian March'.

-Dolling also contributed to The Chronicle (South Australia) under the name 'Eleanor Barbour' where she wrote "Eleanor Barbour's Pages for Country Women"; this name was taken from her middle name and is a variation of her mothers maiden name.
+Dolling also contributed to The Chronicle under the name 'Eleanor Barbour' where she wrote "Eleanor Barbour's Pages for Country Women"; this name was taken from her middle name and is a variation of her mother's maiden name.
 In additional to publishing her pages newspaper would often publish letters and articles that were written by readers, which were often published alongside or on her page, which were each directed to "Dear Eleanor Barbour".

 She retired from journalism in 1966.